[UPDATE: Post updated with Gypsylord intro and Axes on a new AD Assassin item!]

 "Quote:

 How has the Rift Herald been received in the wider player base?
-I’m working my way up through mid-Bronze and I’ve only seen it attempted twice in ten games (one of which was at 19:45 just to see if we could get it).
+I’m working my way up through mid-Bronze and I’ve only seen it attempted twice in ten games (one of which was at 19:45 just to see if we could get it).% of players taking Rift Herald is relatively low but higher than we expected tbh.
+We feel there are a few reasons for this.

 Are players valuing it as much as you expected, and if not, do you expect the changes on PBE to help much?